Energy-Balanced Hyperspherical Graph Representation Learning via Structural Binding and Entropic Dispersion: Experiments

 \subsubsection{Impact of the neighbor-mean order $k$}

 To investigate the influence of the neighbor-mean order $k$, we fix all other hyperparameters and vary $k$ from 1 to 3.
-As shown in Figure~\ref{fig:k_effect}, increasing $k$ generally enhances clustering performance, as a higher-order neighbor mean provides more consistent and globally aligned targets, leading to stronger structural cohesion among node embeddings.
+As shown in Fig.~\ref{fig:k_effect}, increasing $k$ generally enhances clustering performance, as a higher-order neighbor mean provides more stable alignment anchors and strengthen structural cohesion in the embedding space.
 However, excessively large $k$ values slightly reduce node classification accuracy, since the representations become overly smoothed and lose fine-grained, instance-specific characteristics that are crucial for discriminative classification.
-This observation suggests that moderate neighborhood aggregation achieves a favorable balance between alignment consistency and representation individuality.
+This observation suggests that moderate neighborhood aggregation achieves a favorable balance between clustering cohesion and classification discriminability.